JonasS73/Raspberry_rover/README.md

 the code is written in python.
 I included the option to use a wii remote to guide the rover( not yet uploaded).

 This project has the status "in progress".
-    this means: It is possibly simply not working.
+This means: It is possibly simply not working.
 Right now the only thing it can do is blink an LED when an object is within 10 cm.

 # Problems you may have